South Carolina’s Experienced Truck Accident Lawyers

 When you have the opportunity, ask for the contact information of the party and/or parties involved, such as:

 - Name, phone number, and address of the trucking company

 Large commercial truck accident cases involve details that should be reviewed by an experienced and knowledgeable attorney who knows the laws surrounding this type of case.
 If you have a claim, we will complete an in-depth investigation and help you hold the responsible party and/or parties liable.

 Implementing these tips can potentially protect your legal rights and increase your chances of obtaining the compensation you’re rightfully owed.

 The Complexities of Truck Accident Cases

-Truck accident cases can get very complex and difficult to pursue.
-This is because unlike an accident where two private vehicles are involved, with commercial vehicles there are a wide range of parties that might share responsibility.
-Certainly, in many cases, it’s the driver, but if the accident was caused by a faulty part, the parts manufacturer could hold responsibility.
-If the cargo was improperly secured, the loading company might be at fault.
+Truck accident cases are often complex and difficult to pursue.
+Unlike in wrecks where two private vehicles are involved, there are several different parties that may share responsibility in commercial vehicle accidents.
+While the truck driver is responsible in many cases, accidents can also be the direct result of a faulty part, in which case the manufacturer could be held responsible.
+Similarly, if the cargo was improperly secured, the loading company might be at fault.

-In many cases, the trucking company itself, or the direct owner of the truck could hold responsibility.
-This is where truck accidents become problematic—no insurance company makes money by paying huge sums, and nobody wants to accept responsibility.
-It can be a fight just to nail down who is really at fault for the accident.
+In many cases, the trucking company, or the owner of the truck, holds responsibility.
+This is where truck accidents become problematic.
+Insurance companies don’t want to pay huge sums, so they will be hesitant to accept responsibility.
+In commercial vehicle accidents, it can be a fight just to nail down who is really at fault for the accident.

-Another factor is time limits.
-There are strict statutes of limitations on when a claim can be filed, and the Federal Motor Carrier Safety Association (FMCSA) doesn’t permit companies to keep trucking records after six months.
-If you don’t file your case promptly, you could lose some important evidence you’ll need to push it through.
+The FMCSA doesn’t require companies to keep trucking records after six months.
+If you don’t file your case promptly, you could lose important evidence you’ll need to obtain compensation.